NevenaKoynarcheva/FinalExam/README.md

 ### Connection to PostgreSQL
 The connection to PostgreSQL and creating a database is established manually in the main class.
 Hibernate is employed to send queries to our database, where all employees information from the file is stored.

-## Finding Workers with Most Work Days Together
+## Finding Employees with Most Work Days Together
 To identify the pair of employees who have worked the most days together:

 First, we create a data structure to store all projects and the employees involved in them.